Replication and Information Extraction in a Minimal Agent-Environment Model

-In this work, we consider a minimal model of an agent able to produce a classification of inputs received from a data-generating environment.
+In this work, we consider a minimal model of an agent {\footnote{Throughout, ``agent'' is used in the sense of agent-based modeling~\cite{castellano2009statistical}, namely an autonomous unit governed by a local update rule, rather than in the reinforcement-learning sense of an entity that acts upon its environment.}} able to produce a classification of inputs received from a data-generating environment.
 The agent's dynamics is governed by a self-consistency principle: it trains on its own predictions, while a parsimony prior penalizes complex solutions.
 As the environment continually provides new data, the agent’s internal parameters cannot strictly converge to a fixed point.
 Nonetheless, in some regimes, finite temporal correlations spontaneously emerge, indicating that the agent is able to achieve and \emph{sustain} consistent labeling.
-We refer to such steady states as \emph{functional replicators}, since the agent’s labeling scheme perpetuates itself across continual turnover, reproducing its mode of operation.
+We refer to such steady states as \emph{functional replicators}, since the agent’s labeling scheme perpetuates itself across continual turnover.
 In simple environments, such replicators surprisingly succeed at extracting latent structure from the data as a byproduct of their stability.
-However, as the complexity of the environment increases, the probability of spontaneously extracting the full latent structure decreases, and functional replicators that form poor representations can also arise.
-While this phenomenology appears even with a single agent, we also explore a setting with a population of classifiers interacting in a structured environment, highlighting its potential for studying decentralized collective learning.

-In analogy with the random executable programs experiments~\cite{y2024computational}, adaptation emerges in our model not as an imposed goal but as an attractor of the turnover dynamics.
-Importantly, our framework does not require explicit rewards or a selection mechanism, as in typical evolutionary paradigms, nor a sufficiently large and diverse population at initialization, as in previous works on information processing replicators \cite{fontana1990algorithmic,y2024computational}.
-Our study thus offers a new perspective on how learning behavior can emerge spontaneously from a simple consistency requirement and exposure to data, developing a connection between learning theory and evolutionary principles.
+We then leverage this setting to study decentralized collective learning. {Indeed, another fundamental difference between machine and biological learning is the inherently social nature of the latter \cite{galef2005social,whiten2017social}.
+While some statistical mechanics studies of collective learning have started to emerge, see e.g. \citet{catania2024copycat}, these rely on interactions at the level of the \emph{weights}, which appear somewhat implausible in nature.
+Functional replicators, being sustained through \emph{labeling} only, offer an alternative route to the emergence of collective effects in populations of interactive learners, which we study theoretically in our simplified settings by considering agents pooling their labels given the same data samples.
+Crucially, this allows us to show that purely label-mediated interactions can enable spontaneous learning in regimes inaccessible to any isolated agent.}